 The Group performs water stress evaluations for all its business locations using Aqueduct, a set of tools developed and announced by the World Resources Institute.
 We consider the regions in which our business locations are located to be water-stressed if their baseline water stress (one of the indicators outlined by Aqueduct) is designated "extremely high."
-The results of the evaluation showed that, in 2020, the Group had one location in a water-stressed region, and its water intake was 2% of the Group's total.
-In 2021 and 2022, there were no locations in water-stressed regions.
+The results of these evaluations showed that the Group has two locations in water-stressed regions, and their water intake was 2% of the Group's total.